Capital Gains Explained

 While capital gains may be taxed at a different rate, they are still included in your adjusted gross income, or AGI, and thus can affect your tax bracket and your eligibility for some income-based investment opportunities.

-For example, say you generally have an AGI of $35,000, which puts you in the 15 percent tax bracket.
+For example, say you file single and generally have an AGI of $35,000, which puts you in the 12 percent tax bracket.
 But this year you sell an investment with a capital gain of $5,000.
-That may change your AGI to $40,000—and push you into the next tax bracket—25 percent.
+That may change your AGI to $40,000—and push you into the next tax bracket—22 percent.

-Meanwhile, say you are single and generally have an AGI of $110,000 and regularly max out your contribution to a Roth IRA.
+Meanwhile, say you file single, generally have an AGI of $110,000, and regularly max out your contribution to a Roth IRA.
 This year, however, you sell a number of investments from your normal brokerage account to fund the down payment on a house, and those investments include $15,000 of capital gains.
-Those capital gains would push your AGI to $125,000—and would reduce the amount you could contribute to a Roth IRA that year, as it would push you into the "phase out" income range.
+Those capital gains might push your AGI to $125,000—and could reduce the amount you can contribute to a Roth IRA that year, as it would push you into the "phase out" income range.
 Of course, there a number of factors that can impact your AGI other than capital gains.

 Of course, there a number of factors that can impact your AGI other than capital gains.
 The IRS has a number of resources to help you.
 And you can always consult a tax professional to help you understand how your investments may impact your tax situation.